Cart 0

 The term Yoga is also used to describe the result of Yoga itself, as a union, through recognition of the self’s true nature or unfettered and transparent discernment with no wild waves or confusion from the mind.
 There are many schools, iterations, definitions, translations, opinions, and meanings of Yoga, these are just some….

 The word Yoga is first mentioned in the Vedas of India which are some of the most ancient wisdom teachings known to man.
 Yoga evolved through the ages and eventually took place as one of the six classical Indian Darsanas or lenses for interpreting reality.
-Yoga develops philosophically through the Śramaṇa movement, Samkhya Darsana, various oral traditions through the Upanishads, the Bhagavad Gita, the Pātañjalayogaśāstra, and many other rich yet lesser-known texts. and textually
+Yoga develops philosophically through the Śramaṇa movement, Samkhya Darsana, various oral traditions through the Upanishads, the Bhagavad Gita, the Pātañjalayogaśāstra, and many other rich yet lesser-known texts.

 What has become so popular worldwide over the last fifty years and is Asana-centric is Modern Postural Yoga.
 This viral, more physical remix is usually far from the robust contemplative science of awareness that is Patanjali’s Yoga.
 In this online learning space, we will attempt to present the practice, resources, and knowledge to help elucidate and find your course and highlight the lesser-known transformative inner limbs.